-3.3.26Emergency Op erations Manager 0 / 1 Emergency Operatio ns Manager Potential Designates Business Unit VP, General Manager, Sr. Operations Manager, Operations Manager ns ICP Counterpart Incident Commander Forms / Tools 201 Incident Briefing Form, 2 215 Operational Planning Wo 14 Activity Log, 214a Individual Activity Lo orksheet g Role Responsibilities The Emergency Operation ns Manager oversees the Initiate the opening of the CEOC. overall coordination of ac The Emergency Operation activating the CEOC, ensu ns Manager is responsible for Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives. appropriate organizational support to successfully support the incident and adjusting the organizational structure to meet the requirements of the incident with the resources available.
+3.3.26Emergency Op erations Manager 0 / 1 Emergency Operatio ns Manager Potential Designates Business Unit VP, General Manager, Sr. Operations Manager, Operations Manager ICP Counterpart Incident Commander Forms / Tools 201 Incident Briefing Form, 2 215 Operational Planning Wo 14 Activity Log, 214a Individual Activity Lo orksheet g Role Responsibilities The Emergency Operation ns Manager oversees the Initiate the opening of the CEOC. overall coordination of ac The Emergency Operation activating the CEOC, ensu ns Manager is responsible for Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives. appropriate organizational support to successfully support the incident and adjusting the organizational structure to meet the requirements of the incident with the resources available.
 Develop the CEOC organizational structure Approve the 201 Incident Briefing Form for the CEOC.
 The Emergency Operation ns Manager provides ne Executive and if necessary, Monitor progress of the action plan against the objectives. works with the Executive guide the actions of CEOC to establish priorities to Ensure information updates are provided to the Executive.
 Emergency Operations M information is shared wit - Ensure internal and external communications are accurate. regulators, and with the public through the appropriate channels.
 This is often performed in conjunction with the Public Information Support Lead.
 If necessary, ensure recovery plans are developed to return service levels to normal.
 Digital version See Role Guide for fur is available at The Pipeline .
 Ha ther details.
 Ird copies are available in the CEOC. -

-Deputy Emergency Operations M anager Potential Designates Emergency Management On-Call, Bus Operations Manager, Operations Man iness Unit VP, General Manager, Sr. Reports to Emergency Operations Manager ICP Counterpart Incident Commander / Deputy Incider nt Commander Forms / Tools 201 Incident Briefing Form, 214 Activit 215 Operational Planning Worksheet g Role Responsibilities perations Manager supports and perations Manager on the running of Initiate the opening of the CEOC.
-Operations Manager in th Manager needs to take a hey may replace the Emergency ne event the Emergency Operations break from the running of the g in for the Emergency Operations Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives.
-Manager the Deputy should hold the same decision making authority as the Emergency Operations Manager.
-Develop the CEOC organizational structure. mergency Operations Manager Approve the 201 Incident Briefing Form for the CEOC.
-Manager must conduct a Emergency Operations M ECEOC, the Emergency Operations shift change brief to the Deputy anager which should include the Monitor progress of the action plan against the objectives.
-Emergency Operations M - Ensure information updates are provided to the Executive.
+Deputy Emergency Operations M anager Potential Designates Emergency Management On-Call, Business Unit VP, General Manager, Sr. Operations Manager, Operations Manager Reports to Emergency Operations Manager ICP Counterpart Incident Commander / Deputy Incider nt Commander Forms / Tools 201 Incident Briefing Form, 214 Activit 215 Operational Planning Worksheet g Role Responsibilities perations Manager supports and perations Manager on the running of Initiate the opening of the CEOC. the CEOC.
+If necessary, they may replace the Emergency Operations Manager in the event the Emergency Operations Manager needs to take a break from the running of the incident.
+When standing in for the Emergency Operations Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives. - uld hold the same decision making Develop the CEOC organizational structure.
+In the event the Deputy Emergency Operations Manager Approve the 201 Incident Briefing Form for the CEOC.
+Manager must conduct a Emergency Operations M ECEOC, the Emergency Operations shift change brief to the Deputy anager which should include the Monitor progress of the action plan against the objectives. transfer of any specific Delegation of Authority held by the Emergency Operations Manager for the incident.
+Ensure information updates are provided to the Executive.
 The roles and responsibilities of the Deputy Emergency Operations Manager are therefore identical to those of the Emergency Operations Manager.
-However, if the Emergency Operations Manager deems it necessary, the Deputy Emergency Operation Manager may be directed to support or even fill any of the other roles within the CEOC.
-Ensure internal and external communications are accurate.
-If necessary, ensure recovery plans are developed to return service levels to normal Digital version See Role Guide for further deta is available at The Pipeline .
+However, if the Emergency Operations Manager deems it necessary, the Deputy anager may be directed to support or If necessary, ensure recovery plans are developed to return service levels to normal Digital version See Role Guide for further deta is available at The Pipeline .
 Hard copie